Skip to main content

 But don't forget to make sure it aligns with your existing brand and product line.
 That's the first step to reduce the chances of your planned brand extension diluting your core brand and turning into a colossal waste of money.

 Love this, We've got the goods for you if you’re keen on staying updated and one step ahead of other marketing leaders.
-Make sure to subscribe to our newsletter to get the insights and playbooks that matter!
+Make sure to subscribe to The CMO newsletter to get the insights and playbooks that matter!

 Clare Gilbey is a London, UK-based senior marketing manager, consultant, and the founder of ecommerce brand Chakra Practice, which is focused on teaching people how to practice mindfulness and meditation through Chakra related techniques.
 Clare is a graduate of Newcastle University and has extensive experience in the legal sector.